ibexa/documentation-user/docs/dam/ibexa_dam.md

 # Ibexa DAM

-Digital Asset Management is platform dedicated to editors.
-Enables storing in central location, organizing, distributing, and sharing media assets across many channels.
+Digital Asset Management is a platform dedicated to editors.
+It enables storing in central location, organizing, distributing, and sharing media assets across many channels.

-Ibexa DAM image picker is developed to work any web browser that supports modern standards.
-However for the best user experience in editorial work it's recommended to use 1366x768 screen resolution. an interface for editors.
+[[= product_name_dam =]] DAM image picker is developed to work with any web browser that supports modern standards.
+However for the best user experience in editorial work it's recommended to use 1366x768 screen resolution.
 List of supported web browsers:

 - Mozilla® Firefox® most recent stable version (recommended)